-This setup allows us to use model data as a reference (the "true" atmospheric state) for evaluation of retrieval quality.
+The test case used in this paper is based on the actual aircraft path, measurement locations, spectral lines used for retrieval and meteorological situation during this flight.
+Synthetic measurement data were used instead of real GLORIA observations: the forward model of JURASSIC2 was employed to simulate the observed radiances in the atmospheric state given by the ECWMF temperature and WACCM model data for trace gases.
+Simulated instrument noise was subsequently added to those radiances.
+This set-up allows us to use the model data as a reference (the "true" atmospheric state) for evaluation of retrieval quality.
 The same set of simulated measurements was used for all test retrievals described in this paper.
 These measurements were obtained by running the forward model on a very dense grid (about twice as dense in each dimension as those of the densest test retrievals).
-This was done to ensure that the discretisation errors in the simulated measurements would be minimal and would not favour any retrieval (as it may could happen, if they were generated on the same grid).
+This was done to ensure that the discretisation errors in the simulated measurements would be minimal and would not favour any retrieval (as could happen if they were generated on the same grid).
 An evaluation of forward model errors on different grids is presented in Appendix C.

-The retrieval derives temperature and volume mixing ratios of O_3 , HNO3, CCl4, and ClONO2.
-Temperature and CCl4 concentration are derived in the altitude range from 3 km to 20 km; O_3 , HNO3, ClONO2 are retrieved from 3 km to 64 km.
+The retrieval derives temperature and volume mixing ratios of O_3 , HNO3, CCl4 and ClONO2.
+Temperature and CCl4 concentration are derived in the altitude range from 3 to 20 km; O_3 , HNO3 and ClONO2 are retrieved from 3 to 64 km.
 The latter three trace gases have larger volume mixing ratios above flight level and hence significant contributions to measured radiances from these high altitudes.
-Interpolated WACCM data was used as a priori for all trace gases.
-A priori data for temperature was obtained by applying polynomial smoothing to ECMWF data.
+Interpolated WACCM data were used as an a priori for all trace gases.
+A priori data for temperature were obtained by applying polynomial smoothing to ECMWF data.
 The retrieval is hence not supplied with the full temperature structure that was used to simulate the measurement.
 Therefore, the agreement between the retrieval result and the "true" atmospheric state, upon which the simulated measurements are based, cannot be achieved by overregularisation.